ebmgt/Wage_ratio/files/HealthCare.md

 Back to the main page: https://ebmgt.github.io/ESG

+Below is a plot of Glassdoor rankings by employees of two large companies, ${\color{green}Google}$ and ${\color{blue}Microsoft}$, that serially measure well-being.
+In addition, the three healthcare organizations that achieved successive years in the Glassdorr top 50 are added.

+The plots suggest that several years are needed between large organizational changes, such as the launch of ${\color{green}Googlegeist}$ surveys at Google and the arrival of ${\color{blue}Satya\ Nadella}$ at Microsoft, before large changes in employee reaction.
+Note that Microsoft started measuring their well-being sometime between Ballmer leaving in 2014 and 2020 when they first publicly released results.

-The plot at the bottom of this page adds large healthcare institutions to the Google-Microsoft plot.
+The plot also adds the at the bottom of this page adds large healthcare institutions to the Google-Microsoft plot.

-### The Mayo Clinic data interventions in a large clinical setting
+### The Mayo Clinic measurement-guided interventions in a large clinical setting
 #### CEO change and hotspotting to identify and help units with low well-being within a large healthcare system
 While the quality of the Glassdoor data can be challenged due to the representativeness of the volunteer respondents, the non-specificity of what is being measured, and other concerns, the Mayo Clinic rankings are plausible and the results suggest the Mayo Clinic, like Google and Microsoft, required a similar number of years after introducing major organizational change before positive impact on Glassdoor rankings occurred.